 If the radio now works, turn off the ignition and try plugging in the adapter to see if it works.
 The most common cause of this failure is from the BikeMp3 units.
 If you hit the A-Sel button while in CD mode, you will lock up the radio every time.
 But the problem can be caused by any brand of adapter for a number of reasons.

 3..
 Stuck buttons.
 Yes, stuck buttons can cause your radio to be dead in certain situations.
-If the radio was turned off or if you attached the battery cables while a button is stuck.
+If the radio was turned off or if you attached the battery cables while a button is stuck, the radio will appear to be dead.
 Refer to the section Buttons Don't Respond When Pressed for info on this problem.
+By far the most common stuck button is one that people never think of.
+If you have a passenger audio controller, check to see if the Push to Talk button is stuck in the down position.
+This button often jams when removing or re-installing the seat. it will kill all audio functions.

 This may seem like a cut and dry problem, but it's not.
 The two fuses for the radio power more than just the radio, and any of them can be the cause of a blown fuse.
 I have had a number of blown amplifiers in radios that were a dead short to ground, causing the fuse to blow.
 And i have seen cases where people have installed the wrong battery and hooked everything up backwards, which can blow parts in the radio.
 But this problem still needs some troubleshooting to make sure your radio really has a problem.